 First I'd like to 1. clear up some basic soundproofing theory, and 2. explain some typical alternative methods.

-You block sound with 1. mass
+You block sound with 1. mass, and 2. isolation.

 Putting foam or other absorptive things on the inside of the wall is not soundproofing, but acoustical room treatment, which is used to reduce echoes and resonances and prevent excess sound buildup within a room.
 Soundproofing and room treatment are completely different things.
 Room treatment improves the sound within the same room.
 Soundproofing is about preventing sound from getting out or in.
 Definitely, putting foam on the walls can help keep your neighbors from calling, but it's not because of "soundproofing" -- it's because you have treated your room and in effect "turned down the volume" like they asked you to do.

 Soundproofing a wall involves the principles of mass and isolation.
 A heavy wall will soundproof better than a lighter wall of the same construction.
 BUT isolation is the trick that will let you achieve the same results with a lighter wall.

 A traditional wall involves panels (drywall, siding, stucco) connected to a frame, with drywall attached to the inside.
 There is usually fiberglass insulation inside the wall.
 It can typically block about 30dB of sound if constructed tightly.
 The way it works is mainly through the mass of the wall (drywall + frame) with some absorption by the insulation (effectively "turning down the volume") in the little "room" between the panels.

 You can make a better wall by finding ways to isolate one panel from the other.
 In the staggered stud method, the vertical studs are staggered in depth so that the front and back panels are screwed into different sets of studs.
 However, they are still attached to the same top and base board of the frame, so some sound will travel straight through.

 The ultimate method involves "double wall" construction.
 You essentially create a room inside a room with no part of the inside wall touching any part of the outside wall.
 Double walls can block in the range of 55-60dB of sound.
 A disadvantage is that the extra wall thickness can eat up a lot of space within a small room.

 In between these two extremes, there is the resilient channel method, which involves attaching springy metal strips to the studs of the outside wall, then screwing drywall into a flange on the strips in such a way that the wall can flex against the resilient channel without touching the outside wall's studs.
 When constructed properly, these walls can block into the 50dB range.
 Other implements can be added to the resilient structure to get into the high 50dB range, such as foam tape and varieties of "isolation clips" that are clever ways to attach the channel to the studs without screwing directly.
 Of course, the cost of these adds up quickly.

 My method is also in between the single and double wall construction, and it is similar to the resilient channel method in creating a "springy" wall that will flex.
 Unlike the standard resilient channel method in which the channels are screwed into both the stud and the drywall, in my method there is no direct mechanical path from the outside wall to the inside wall.
 So my performance should be most comparable in soundproofing capability to resilient channel methods with isolation clips.
 (Exactly how close we come remains to be verified by testing however, so stay tuned for future revisions of this instructable.)
 I will say, however, that it's "pretty darned good".